cactorium/cactorium.github.io/linear-sensors.md

 The phase analysis is done using the [CORDIC algorithm](https://en.wikipedia.org/wiki/CORDIC), which has the benefit of not requiring any multiplication or division.
 The sampled and filtered sine wave is multiplied against a sine wave at 1kHz and a cosine wave at 1 kHz to form I (in-phase) and Q (quadrature) components.
+1 kHz was chosen as a compromise between having a high enough frequency to easily filter out low frequency noise, while also still being able to sample it fast enough to accurately determine its phase.
 These components are summed over a set number of cycles to allow averaging to remove some noise, and then the CORDIC algorithm is performed over the I and Q components to find the phase angle.

 ## Hardware